alenb/woocommerce-australian-post-extension/README.md

 ### Using The WordPress Dashboard

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'Australian Post WooCommerce Extension'
+2. Search for 'Australia Post WooCommerce Extension'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard